manix/websocket-base/README.md

       }
     });

 By default, Base does not allow users to send messages before they have been authenticated and the authenticate callable is where the magic happens.
 It gets called whenever a new connection is made to the websocket server.
 You get a [connection](https://github.com/websockets/ws/blob/master/doc/ws.md#class-websocket) instance as the first parameter and a `register` callable as the second one.
 Based on the connection (or not) you must get a hold of a user object that represents the currently authenticated user in your application.
 The only requirement for the user object is that it **has to have** an `ìd` property and it must be unique.
 After you have that object you simply pass it to `register` and the user is now connected.
-In case you determine that the connection is coming from an unauthenticated user you can call `register(false)` to terminate the connection.
+In case you determine that the connection is coming from an unauthenticated user you can call `register(connection, false)` to terminate the connection.

 *Note*: You can create a user management system within Base and still have it working perfectly fine, but that's not its purpose.